-In the wake of the COVID-19 Coronavirus pandemic, businesses in many parts of the country have had to close their doors, or face severe limitations in the way they operate.
-For people working in the restaurant industry who only make enough income to survive month to month, ‘not going to work’ or ‘closing up shop’ is not a viable option.
+In the wake of the COVID-19 Coronavirus pandemic, businesses across the country have had to close their doors.
+Others are facing severe limitations in the way they operate.
+But for people working in the restaurant industry who only make enough income to survive month to month, ‘not going to work’ or ‘closing up shop’ isn’t a viable option.
 This is also true in our hometown, Decatur, GA.

 Wait staff, baristas, bar tenders, and managers all depend on daily sales to stay afloat.
-For the workers whose majority of wages are determined by the tips they receive, the need for continued support and revenue is vital to their livelihood.
+For the workers whose wages are largely tip-based, the need for continued support and revenue is vital to their livelihood.

-For example, we were able to swiftly help one of first clients (also our favorite coffee shop in Decatur), Kavarna, recently had to adjust their hours of operation and limit their service to making to-go orders only.
+For example, we were able to swiftly help one of first clients (also our favorite coffee shop in Decatur), Kavarna.
+Recently, Kavarna had to adjust their hours of operation and limit their service to making to-go orders only.
 (Update: After closing down temporarily, Kavarna is now open with limited hours.)

 A business like this needs to get the message out to people clearly and quickly.
-However, this crisis is also an opportunity to consider new ways for customers to make purchases or donate directly to the shop online.
-As a small business ourselves, we understand that getting something simple rolled out fast is the top priority in this type of situation.
+However, this crisis is also an opportunity to consider new ways for customers to make purchases or donate directly online.
+As a small business ourselves, we understand the importance of deploying a simple change fast to your customers.

-Fortunately, our team has a wheelhouse of tools and experience available to help businesses of all shapes and sizes find ways to monetize online.
-In Kavarna’s case, this meant putting up pages and links where people could purchase gift cards or donate tips to support baristas all powered by PayPal.
+Fortunately, our team has a wheelhouse of tools available to help businesses of all sizes find ways to monetize online.
+In Kavarna’s case, this meant putting up pages and links where people could purchase gift cards or donate tips to support baristas–all powered by PayPal.

-For other restaurant clients, like LanZhou Ramen and Crossing Bridge Noodle, this has been as simple as displaying a message on the home page of their website alerting customers that they will be temporarily closed until further notice in April.
-Update: LanZhou Ramen is now open for to-go orders only.
+But other restaurant clients, like LanZhou Ramen and Crossing Bridge Noodle, decided to display a message on the home page of their website to alert customers of their temporary closure.
+Update: LanZhou Ramen is now open for dine-in and carry-out.